michaelpri10/WelcomeBot/README.md

  - `//choose (choice) or (choice) [or choice...]` - makes decisions for you so you don't have to.
 Can accept more than two choices as long as they are separated by `' or '`
  - `//weather (city)[, country/state]` - gets the weather for whatever location you would like
  - `//youtube (youtube search term)` - search [Youtube](https://www.youtube.com/) for and returns a video of or relating to your search term
+ - `//help` - tells you all of the commands listed above in case you forget
 - Commands for privileged users:
  - `//die` - kills the bot if it is acting up
  - `//reset` - resets the bot just in case